BlockchainCommons/XID-Quickstart/docs/01_1_Your_First_XID.md

 mirrors how SSH works with `id_rsa` and `id_rsa.pub`, except your XID bundles both into a single document.

-> :warning: **The Signing Key Defines the Identity.** The same keypairs always produce the same XID identifier because the identifier is derived from the public key.
+> ⚠️ **The Signing Key Defines the Identity.** The same keypairs always produce the same XID identifier because the identifier is derived from the public key.
 If you regenerate from the same keys, you get the same identity.
 If you lose the keys, you lose the identity, just as with SSH.

 #### A Review of Envelope Structure